-So on a scale of having your liver repeatedly ripped out by an eagle for all eternity to being the ruler of Mount Olympus, reading this book surpassed even the mighty, lightning-wielding Zeus.
-This book was freakin’ awesome.
+So on a scale of having your liver repeatedly ripped out by an eagle for all eternity.
+To being the ruler of Mount Olympus.
+Reading A Promise of Fire surpassed even the mighty, lightning-wielding Zeus.

 And then I think I discovered my greatest surprise, diving in with complete ignorance: it’s a romance.
 A gloriously steamy, tempting, dangerous-level-swoon-worthy romance (hint: do not read the last 60 pages whilst waiting for your car to get repaired.
 I repeat: DO NOT).
 Also, I know what you’re thinking: Nicole, the blurb on the cover even says, “fantasy romance at its finest,” but I didn’t even read that.
 I was so blind.
 Oh so totally blind.